-Accordingly, there are also two methods for calculating fitness in GPLAB, implemented as plug and play functions (see Fig. 2.1):
+There are three methods for calculating raw fitness in GPLAB, one for problems like symbolic regression and parity, and one for artificial ant problems, plus an alternative method for the artificial ant, all implemented as plug and play functions (see Fig. 2.1):

 - 'regfitness' calculates, for each individual, the sum of the absolute difference between the expected output value and the value returned by the individual on all fitness cases.
 The best individuals are the ones that return values less different than the expected values the ones with a lower fitness.
-This function should be used with the parameter lowerisbetter set to '1'. - 'antfitness' calculates, for each individual, the number of food pellets eaten in the artificial ant food trail during 400 time steps - the best individuals are the ones who eat more pellets, meaning they have higher fitness.
-This function should be used with the parameter lowerisbetter set to '0'.
+This function should be used with the parameter lowerisbetter set to '1'. - 'antfitness' calculates, for each individual, the number of food pellets eaten in the artificial ant food trail during 400 time steps the best individuals are the ones who eat more pellets, meaning they have higher fitness.
+This function should be used with the parameter lowerisbetter set to '0'. - 'antfitness_lib' alternative way of measuring the artificial ant fitness.
+It calculates, for each individual, the number of food pellets remaining in the artificial ant food trail after 400 time steps the best individuals are the ones who leave less pellets, meaning they have higher fitness.
+This function should be used with the parameter lowerisbetter set to '1'.